Li'l Abner (musical): Act Two

 In Washington, Dr. Finsdale and the scientists testing Yokumberry Tonic dream of a time when life will be totally controlled by science ("Oh Happy Day").
 In Dogpatch, Daisy Mae concludes that the reason she couldn't win Abner is that she, at age seventeen, is too old and no longer beautiful, and Marryin' Sam joins her lament ("I'm Past My Prime").
-Mammy Yokum has a vision in which she sees Bullmoose and Apassionata's plot to kill Li'l Abner.
+Mammy Yokum has a vision in which she sees Bullmoose and Appassionata's plot to kill Li'l Abner.
 Daisy Mae asks Earthquake McGoon to go to Washington, D.C. to save Li'l Abner, promising to marry him if he does.

 In Washington, an engagement party is being held for Li'l Abner and Appassionata.
-General Bullmoose has Evil Eye Fleagle on hand; since Fleagle's evil eye can require him to do anything requested, Apassionata won't even have to marry Abner to get the formula.
+General Bullmoose has Evil Eye Fleagle on hand; since Fleagle's evil eye can require him to do anything requested, Appassionata won't even have to marry Abner to get the formula.
 The General is planning to simply have Fleagle use his eye on Abner, get the formula for Yokumberry Tonic, and then order Abner to commit suicide.
 Mammy and Pappy Yokum, Earthquake, Daisy Mae, and the ladies of Dogpatch all show up to sabotage the party.
 When Fleagle tries to use his evil eye on Abner, Earthquake holds up a mirrored serving tray to protect himself, and the beam from Fleagle's eye bounces off the tray and rebounds onto General Bullmoose.
 Mammy Yokum questions the General, and he reveals the entire plot.
-The police arrest him and Apassionata.
+The police arrest him and Appassionata.